8 Ways to Keep the Holidays Stress Free for Your Cat

 One of the best ways to help cats feel more confident and less stressed during the holidays is to play with them using a wand toy that you maneuver.
 Your cat is at her most confident and fear-free when she is hunting—or in this case, preying—on her toys.
 A moving toy can be much more enticing for a cat to stalk and chase than a stuffed mouse toy “asleep" on the floor.

-Cats can also feel extra confident if they have high places to retreat to, so consider setting up cat shelves, window perches, cat trees, and condos.
-As an added bonus, the right toy or cat tree can distract your cat from holiday decorations and Christmas trees.
-If you give your cat a special cat condo she can only use during the holidays, she might lose interest in your tree.
+Cats can also feel extra confident if they have high places to retreat to, so consider setting up window perches, cat trees, or cat condos.
+The right toy can provide an added bonus of distracting your cat from holiday decorations and the Christmas tree.
+If you give your cat a special hideaway that only comes out during the holidays, she might lose interest in your tree altogether.

-Grooming, petting, or just spending some extra time with your cat, even if only a few minutes between wrapping presents, can help improve your cat's confidence and lower stress.
-As long as your cat enjoys the activity, it can help your cat not only feel less stressed but more closely bonded with you.
+Grooming, petting, or just spending some extra time with your cat, even if only a few minutes here and there amidst all the commotion, can help improve your cat's confidence and diminish stress.
+As long as your cat enjoys the affection, it can help strengthen the bond with you.
 Your cat loves you, and the more time you spend together, the better she will feel.

 Cats become used to routines, and if something in their predictable schedule changes, it can cause stress.
 This can be especially true for cats that are fed at certain times of the day.
-If you're going to be out late holiday shopping and unable to feed your cat his usual evening meal on time, enlist the help of a timed feeder to dispense the food when your cat typically expects it.
-Timed feeders are available for both dry and canned food varieties.
-Try to maintain other routines too, whether it's a certain time of day you always play a game or a nightly snuggle on the couch.
+If you're going to be out late holiday shopping and unable to feed your cat his evening meal on time, get a timed feeder which dispenses food when your cat expects it.
+There are timed feeders for both dry and canned food varieties.
+Try to maintain other routines too, like the specific time of day you play a game, or a nightly snuggle on the couch.

-When the festivities are over and the guests have said their last goodbyes, don't forget to pet your cat and enjoy a few magical holiday moments together.
-The holidays are for everyone, including your fur baby.
+When holiday festivities are over and the guests have said their goodbyes, don't forget to pet your cat and enjoy a few magical holiday moments together.
+The holidays are for everyone, including feline friends.